aspose-total/Aspose.Total-Products/total/en/java/conversion/cgm-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export CGM to XLTM via Java" h2="Convert CGM file to XLTM by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily integrate CGM to XLTM conversion feature in their Java applications.
+This two-step process is simple and straightforward.

+The first step involves using Aspose.PDF for Java to render CGM to XLSX.
+Aspose.PDF for Java is a powerful PDF manipulation API that enables developers to create, edit, convert, and print PDF documents from within their Java applications.
+It also provides the ability to render CGM to XLSX, allowing developers to easily convert CGM files to XLSX format.

+The second step involves using Aspose.Cells for Java to convert XLSX to XLTM.
+Aspose.Cells for Java is a powerful spreadsheet programming API that enables developers to create, manipulate, and convert spreadsheets from within their Java applications.
+It provides the ability to convert XLSX to XLTM, allowing developers to easily convert XLSX files to XLTM format.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate CGM to XLTM conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render CGM to XLSX.
-In the second step, you can convert XLSX to XLTM by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+By using Aspose.Total for Java, developers can quickly and easily integrate CGM to XLTM conversion feature in their Java applications.
+This two-step process is simple and straightforward, and requires no additional coding or complex programming.
+Aspose.Total for Java provides developers with the tools they need to quickly and easily integrate CGM to XLTM conversion feature in their Java applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}